How To Edit Your WordPress User Profile

 9 – Contact Info > Website

-Type the URL of your website or blog in the Website field.
+Type the address of your website or blog into the Website field (optional).

 10 – Contact Info > Other